digital-brew/create-plugin/packages/tailwindcss/src/controls/spacing-controls/README.md

 initialOpen
 ```

-Set border settings panel to initially open in sidebar.
+Set spacing settings panel to initially open in sidebar.
 Defaults to false.